-Student engagement and experience encapsulate students’ engagement and experience during orientation and all activities related to learning and teaching.
-Students are provided with support to transition into their selected course(s) of study.
+Student engagement and experience encapsulate students’ engagement and experience during orientation and subsequent activities related to learning and teaching.
+Students are provided with support to transition to their selected course(s) of study.
 These support arrangements create equivalent opportunities for academic success regardless of the students’ backgrounds, are sensitive to the needs of particular cohorts and individual students (including international students and students with special needs).
 In addition to academic support, students are provided with personal and professional support when needed and have access to mechanisms to effectively resolve grievances.

 - Recommend appropriate referral options for students regarding personal support services to manage non-academic issues.